pratikpwr/pratikpwr/README.md

-- 🔭 I’m currently working on Flutter and AR.
+- 🔭 I’m currently working on Python and Flask.
 - 🌱 I’m currently learning more about Flutter.
 - 👯 I’m looking to collaborate on Flutter Projects.
 - 🤔 I’m looking for help with SwipeUp News App.